MCU Connection Guide

 Important Notes

-- RS232 Specificity: RS232 firmware is typically only used for toolboards, not for the main MCU.
+- RS232 Specificity: RS232 firmware is typically used only for toolboards, not for the main MCU.

-Choose Method Based on Firmware Type
+Method Selection Based on Firmware Type

 ls /dev/serial/by-id/*